 In this INKISH film COO Jon Bailey from 'Precision Proco Group' talks about how the group was founded literally moments before the total lockdown last year.
-The advantages of working together and create a printing group with similar values and value propositions being the foundation for future growth.
-This is an exciting story, so see it before your neighbour.
+The advantages of working together and creating a printing group with similar values and value propositions are the foundation for future growth.
+This is an exciting story, so see it before your neighbor.

 Back in 2014, we met Jenny Holmén for the very first time.
 She didn't have a history in the printing industry nor any knowledge about running a bindery - however, that didn't stop her and her associated to invest in one of the bigger binderies in Sweden.

 We were and still are very fascinated with this story that has been told in three films - where this is the last film.
 It's the last film under all circumstances since Aros Bokbinderi was sold to a competitor at the beginning of 2019.

 Jenny Holmén and her team have put tremendous work into developing the bindery but had to conclude that it was a too big mouthful.
 Moving the equipment from one location to a new required far more money than anticipated and at the same time, a couple of important clients went bankrupt and left Aros with not only a loss but also a decreased turnover.